- Search The Registry

 - Street Team Youth Programs

 - About Us

 - My Account

-*On this date in 1805, Louis Goldsborough was born.
+*On this date, in 1805, Louis Goldsborough was born.
 He was a white-American rear admiral in the United States Navy noted for contributions to nautical scientific research.

 Louis Malesherbes Goldsborough was born in Washington, D.C., the son of a chief clerk at the United States Department of the Navy.
 He was appointed midshipman in the United States Navy on June 28, 1812.
-At the time of his appointment, he was seven years old, and Goldsborough did not actually begin serving until February 13, 1816, when he reported for duty at the Washington Navy Yard.
+At the time of his appointment, he was seven years old, and Goldsborough did not begin serving until February 13, 1816, when he reported for duty at the Washington Navy Yard.

 In 1831 Goldsborough married Elizabeth Wirt, daughter of William Wirt, U.S. Attorney General.
 Together, they had three children: William, Louis, and Elizabeth.

-During this time, he supported Black education by donating books to Susan King Taylor who was teaching in the area.
+During this time, he supported Black education by donating books to Susan King Taylor's teaching in the area.
 In June 1865, Goldsborough became the first commander of the European Squadron, formerly the Mediterranean Squadron.
 In 1868, Goldsborough returned to Washington and took command of the Washington Navy Yard, a position he held until he retired in 1873.
 Rear Admiral Louis M. Goldsborough died on February 20, 1877.